KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

 For more information read the Tips & Tricks chapter about :doc:`/tips_and_tricks/scopes/histogram_working` in the section about :doc:`/tips_and_tricks/scopes/index`.

-See also the :ref:`effects-histogram` video effect.
+See also the :doc:`/effects_and_compositions/video_effects/utility/histogram` video effect.

 .. attention::